 Income-contingent repayment bases the monthly payment on your income, not the amount you owe.
 The monthly payment is set at 20% of your discretionary income, which is defined as the amount by which your income exceeds 100% of the poverty line.

 After 25 years of payments under income-contingent repayment, the remaining balance will be forgiven.
-This forgiveness is treated as taxable income to the borrower under current law.

 Public Student Loan Forgiveness